Damiedy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 11.
 Don't just count your directories, make your directories count - script that counts the number of directories and sub-directories in the current directory
 Task 12.
 What's new? - script that displays the 10 newest files in the current directory Task 13.
 Being unique is better than being perfect - script that takes a list of words as input and prints only words that appear exactly once
+Task 14.
+It must be in that file - Display lines containing the pattern “root” from the file /etc/passwd